-Finally, in 2002 new DNA testing of the blood found on the victim not only excluded Krone, but pointed to another man – convicted child molester Kenneth Phillips, the person actually responsible for the crime.
+Finally, in 2002 new DNA testing of the blood found on the victim not only excluded Krone, but pointed to another man – Kenneth Phillips, who had previously been convicted of child molestation, and was the person actually responsible for the crime.
 Krone was finally exonerated.
 He spent over 10 years behind bars.

-Wrongful convictions like Krone’s mean victims’ family members suffer while the real killers remain at large and tax dollars are wasted.
+Wrongful convictions like Krone’s mean victims’ family members suffer while the people actually responsible for the crimes are never made accountable and tax dollars are wasted.
 At least 144 men and women have walked off our nation’s death rows after evidence revealed that they were sentenced to die for crimes they did not commit.1 That’s more than one innocent person exonerated for every ten who’ve been executed.

 These exonerations represent only the wrongful convictions that we know about.
 How many others were not so lucky?